Freedom Convoy: Fundraising

 Fundraising started on January 14, 2022, through the crowdsourced fundraising platform GoFundMe.
 Listed as organizers were Tamara Lich, secretary of the western separatist Maverick Party, and B. J. Dichter, a 2015 federal Conservative Party candidate now associated with the People's Party of Canada.
 The Maverick Party has denied involvement in the convoy and said it was not the recipient of any funds raised.

 The convoy's GoFundMe raised over by January 25.
 On January 24, GoFundMe stated funds raised would not be released until the fundraising organizers could demonstrate how the funds would be properly distributed.
 On January 27, GoFundMe released the initial CA$1 million of the funds after the organizers had provided a distribution plan.

 On February 2, GoFundMe flagged the fundraiser for review and paused donations, saying it was investigating to ensure the fundraiser was in compliance with the platform's terms of service.
 The fundraiser had raised from approximately 120,000 donors.
 On February 3, the Canadian House of Commons Standing Committee on Public Safety and National Security (SECU) called on GoFundMe officials to testify before it, to respond to concerns about the origin of the funds raised and to ensure they would not be used to "promote extremism".
 Members of Parliament also called on the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC), Canada's financial intelligence agency, to appear before the committee.
 CBC News reported that a third of the donations were anonymous or used false names for the publicly visible part of the campaign, attempting to prevent their doxxing, and that commenters on the fundraiser claimed to be from the United States, United Kingdom, and other countries.

-On the evening of February 4, GoFundMe removed the campaign permanently for violating their terms of service, specifically, "because the protest violates its rules on violence and harassment."
+On February 4, GoFundMe removed the campaign citing violations of its rules against violence and harassment.